SpeechSense dialogs

 - General metadata: Data about the conversation audio or text chat.

 - Customer tags and Agent tags: Classifiers applied to conversation audio recognition results or text messages.
-You can learn more about tags here.
+To learn more about tags, see Concepts.

 - YandexGPT analysis: Agent’s performance criteria and customer’s behavioral characteristics during the dialog, such as whether the agent was polite, whether the customer acted in a rude manner, etc.